-We have reviewed the 'Use of Proceeds Allocation Table' of Smurfit Kappa Group plc (hereafter: 'Smurfit Kappa') for the year ended 31 December 2022.
-A review is aimed at obtaining a limited level of assurance.
+We have performed a limited assurance engagement on the 'Use of Proceeds Allocation Table' for the year ended 31 December 2023 in the accompanying Green Bond Allocation and Impact Report of Smurfit Kappa Group Plc (hereafter: 'Smurfit Kappa').

-Based on the procedures performed nothing has come to our attention that causes us to believe that the 'Use of Proceeds Allocation Table' is not prepared, in all material respects, in accordance with the reporting criteria as disclosed on page 7 of the report.
+Based on the procedures performed and the assurance information obtained, nothing has come to our attention that causes us to believe that the 'Use of Proceeds Allocation Table' in the accompanying Green Bond Allocation and Impact Report is not prepared, in all material respects, in accordance with the applicable criteria as included in the section 'Reporting criteria' of our report.